AD

 SHOW REVIEWS

-Review – Fawlty Towers the Play – Congress Theatre, Eastbourne
+Review – Priscilla, Queen of the Desert the Musical – Royal Hippodrome Theatre, Eastbourne

 SHOW REVIEWS

-Review – The Lightning Thief: The Percy Jackson Musical – Theatre Royal Brighton
+Review – The Choir of Man – Theatre Royal Brighton and National Tour

 SHOW REVIEWS